-4.2.6 Land Management
+4.2.5 Land Management

-The ICMSA and local landowners and residents queried the long-term management of the Bord na Móna's estate, particularly in relation to maintenance of boundary fencing to exclude livestock from the bogs and maintenance of drainage.
+ICMSA queries the long-term management of the Bord na Móna's estate, particularly in relation to maintenance of drainage.

 The NARGC suggested that heather be established on large area of the cutaways as this is beneficial from biodiversity and pollinators.
 NARGC were also keen to minimise the spread of scrub and woodland habitats to reduce habitats from predators (such as foxes) and were keen to seek control of so-called "vermin" species on the rehabilitated bogs.